Good Steps® - FAQs

 Good Steps are designed to be used indoors and are not built to withstand things like sun, wind, rain and cold.

 They are portable.
 But remember that Good Steps are designed and built like a piece of furniture so, much like an ottoman or chair, you can easily move them when needed but they aren’t a toss-them-in-the-closet type of dog step.

 What kind of floors can I use them on?

 Large dogs are usually fine with the standard size models.
 However, heavy dogs, over 100lbs., as well as very large frame dogs, should probably wait and get our Large Dog version due out soon.
 In fact, if interested in that you can get on a Wait List

 by clicking here

-Good Steps come with both felt pads, for use with tile and hardwood floors, as well as simple push-in legs which some people find is easier on carpet.
+Good Steps come with rubber bottoms which work very well with tile and hardwood floors, as well as carpeted floors.

 Are they suitable for Puppies?

 Absolutely!
 The wide tread area, non-slip surface, and low riser height between steps make them ideal for puppies.
 You can also add a set of Short-Steps™ to your unit and make the rise only 2” between steps!
 Good Steps are a great way to introduce puppies to steps and get them comfortable with the process before tackling larger human steps.